Breville Sous Chef Review

 Now that I’m done screaming with joy, on to more details.
 OH.
 Disclosure: I wasn’t paid for this, given any discount, or given a free product.
 Yup, we forked over big bucks for this.

-Let’s start with the Pros, since there’s only 2.
+Let’s start with the Cons, since there’s only 2.
 First, you have to wash it by hand.
 I love my dishwasher.
 When it broke down several years ago, we declared a state of emergency here at the house.
 With that in mind, each time you use the Breville, it’s suggested that you wash everything by hand.
 In fact, one piece isn’t dishwasher safe.
 The manual does say that it’s OK to put in the dishwasher from time to time.
 To skirt around this, I plan our usage of the Breville very well.
 If time saved + time spent hand washing isn’t less than the time it takes to do things by hand, I’ll save it for another project.

 So, I’ve now taken to pre-dicing our organic onions all at once, as well as prepping loads of cauliflower rice, and shredding carrots for large batches of carrot cake (for the bakeshop).